 Custom Maintenance Schedule

-The table above shows the recommended preventive maintenance schedule, however it is only to be used as a guide.
 The service life of pumps and wear parts vary by application based on duty-cycle, pumped liquid, temperature, inlet conditions, location of installation and system accessories.
 It is important to monitor the system carefully.
 At the first sign of low pressure, make a thorough system examination.
 Low pressure may be caused by system components other than the pump, such as:

 - Clogged filter